prompt-executor-bedrock-client

 AWS Bedrock charges per token for model usage.
 Monitor your usage and set up billing alerts:

-• Llama models: Good balance of cost and performance
+• Meta Llama models: Good balance of cost and performance

 Limitations